Andouille Pasta

 Close-up of Cajun sausage pasta.

-This creamy, spicy sausage and peppers pasta gets a mild Cajun kick from the andouille sausage and some Cajun spices, which you can adjust to taste.
+This creamy, spicy andouille pasta gets a mild Cajun kick from the andouille sausage and some Cajun spices, which you can adjust to taste.

-A little Creole mustard (I often subsitute this with whole grain mustard) gives it a flavor boost without tasting mustardy.
+A little Creole mustard (I often substitute this with whole grain mustard) gives it a flavor boost without tasting mustardy.

 Nutritious vegetables like bell peppers and onion round it out, and the andouille sausage is truly unique, adding a delightful smokiness to the recipe as well as protein to keep you full.

-Cajun Seasoning, often known as Cajun Spice Mix, is a traditional blend of herbs and spices from Louisiana.
+Cajun Seasoning, or Cajun spice mix, is a traditional blend of herbs and spices that originated in Louisiana.
 It’s a versatile blend of just a few basic, everyday spices that you most likely already have on hand.

-You can easily find pre-made Cajun seasoning in any grocery story, but making your own ensures fresh taste and you can adjust the level of spiciness by controlling the amount of cayenne pepper.
+You can easily find pre-made Cajun seasoning in any grocery story, but making your own ensures fresh taste and you can adjust the level of spiciness.
+The key ingredients include paprika, garlic powder, onion powder, cayenne pepper, black pepper, and dried oregano.
+This simple combination packs a punch of flavor and heat.

 You’ll find my recipe for the perfect blend in this Cajun Blackened Fish post.

-Cajun Seasoning has a strong spicy flavour with a hint of earthiness.
+Cajun Seasoning has a strong spicy flavor with a hint of earthiness.
 It’s the ideal all-purpose seasoning and the spice blend I can’t live without.

-It goes well with anything from burgers and steaks to Cajun fries and chicken breasts, as well as soups, pasta, and rice.
+It goes well with anything from burgers and steaks to Cajun fries and chicken breasts, as well as soups, rice, and definitely this andouille pasta.

 Pot of Cajun sausage pasta.